4 Different Ways To Play Minor Jazz Piano Chords

 I hope you’ve enjoyed the sounds of these minor chords!
 My challenge to you is to make sure you throw them into some of your favorite songs.

 Where do you plan on using these chords?
-Is there a particular standard you love to play that could use a refresh?
+Is there a popular jazz standard you love to play that could use a refresh?
 Please leave a comment below and let us know!

 If you’re new here please subscribe to the free jazz lessons email list to receive all the latest lessons as soon as their released right in your inbox!